lidofinance/lido-ethereum-sdk/docs/sdk/intro.md

 **Lido Ethereum SDK** is a package that provides convenient tools for interacting with Lido contracts on the Ethereum network through a software development kit (SDK).
 This SDK simplifies working with Lido contracts and accessing their functionality.

-## WIP

-The project is currently under development and may change in the future.

 ## Changelog

 For changes between versions see [CHANGELOG.MD](https://github.com/lidofinance/lido-ethereum-sdk/blob/main/packages/sdk/CHANGELOG.md)